 Read more about how much your excess may be here.

 To put it simply, Rental Vehicle Excess Insurance is what can cover your hire car if damage or theft were to occur.
 If the car is stolen or damaged, Rental Vehicle Excess Insurance is there to help you.
-By doing this, you will have the piece of mind that you will not be charged thousands of dollars for the car rental.
-Our partner Hiccup Insurance offers policies that cover you if your vehicle is stolen and for a lot of causes of damage that excess reduction products commonly exclude.
-This product is independent of car rental companies, so your journey will still be covered if you decide to rent a car with an alternate provider on the same dates.
-You can lodge a claim for reimbursement for any out of pocket damage expenses charged to your credit card up to your level of cover.
+By doing this, you will have the peace of mind that you will not be charged thousands of dollars for the car rental.

 There are many different options available, for information click here.